livewire/livewire/docs/nesting.md

 ## Reactive props

 Developers new to Livewire expect that props are "reactive" by default.
-Meaning that when a parent changes the value of a prop being passed into a child component, the child component will automatically be updated.
+In other words, they expect that when a parent changes the value of a prop being passed into a child component, the child component will automatically be updated.
+However, by default, Livewire props are not reactive.

-However, this is not the case.
-By default, [every component is an island](/docs/understanding-nesting), meaning when an update is triggered on the parent and a network request is sent, only the parent component's state is sent to the server to re-render, not the child component's.
-The reason is to only send the minimal amount of data back and forth between the server and client, making updates as performant as possible.
+When using Livewire, [every component is an island](/docs/understanding-nesting).
+This means that when an update is triggered on the parent and a network request is dispatched, only the parent component's state is sent to the server to re-render - not the child component's.
+The intention behind this behavior is to only send the minimal amount of data back and forth between the server and client, making updates as performant as possible.

-If you want or need a prop to be reactive, you can easily opt into this behavior using the `#[Prop(reactive: true)]` attribute parameter.
+But, if you want or need a prop to be reactive, you can easily enable this behavior using the `#[Prop(reactive: true)]` attribute parameter.

 For example, below is the template of a parent `TodoList` component.
-Inside, it's rendering a `TodoCount` component and passing in the current list of todos:
+Inside, it is rendering a `TodoCount` component and passing in the current list of todos:

 ```html
 <div>